anderspitman/blog/content/post/2018-06-19-rust-docker-barebones.markdown

 ENTRYPOINT ["/rust_docker_barebones"]
 ```

-This starts with the most stripped-down Docker image, called
+This starts with the most stripped-down Docker image, called the scratch image.
-"scratch".
 Maybe you've used the excellent tiny
 [Alpine image](https://hub.docker.com/_/alpine/)?
 This is even
 more minimal than that.
 Basically the only thing the scratch image can do